SomeoneElseOSM/SomeoneElse-map/about.md

 * No vis paths - paths that aren't designated as England/Wales public rights of way that aren't particularly visible or are particularly demanding.
 * OSMUK cadastral parcels - Zoom 18 and above only.
 See [this page](https://osmuk.org/cadastral-parcels/) for details.

+To get at the other map layers, tap on the "controls" button and then use the layer selector at the top right.

 There's also an experimental [vector-tile based map](https://map.atownsend.org.uk/vector/index.html#13.33/53.73709/-2.01785).
 Unlike the raster maps it's not updated as people update OpenStreetMap.

 ## Why is this map better than other maps made using OSM data?